-- An increase in operating expenditure of \$3M (as outlined above); - A one-off offset to reflect a minimum revenue loss of \$10M; and - Inclusion of additional net capital expenditure of \$84.6M in the regulatory asset base as it was necessarily incurred in the first price period.
+- A one-off offset to reflect a minimum revenue loss of \$15.4M; and - Inclusion of additional net capital expenditure of \$84.6M in the regulatory asset base that was necessarily incurred in the first price period.

-The adjustment is required to ensure that Coliban Water meets its minimum financial ratios recommended by the ESC for gearing and interest cover during the course of the regulatory period.
-The impact of the adjustment of the operating expenditure and lost revenue alone will add an average of around \$20/yr per property to the cost of both water and sewerage services.
+The impact of the adjustment of the lost revenue alone will add an average of around \$29/yr per property to the cost of both water and sewerage services.